thumbnail image

 Our motto is "Friendship through Flowers"

 Ikebana International is a worldwide organization founded in Tokyo, Japan, in 1956 by the late Ellen Gordon Allen.
-Its members are dedicated to promoting the mutual understanding and friendship between Japan and other countries through ikebana and other related arts of Japan.
+Its members are dedicated to promoting mutual understanding and friendship between Japan and other countries through ikebana and other related arts of Japan.

 Ikebana International (I.I.) is a non-profit cultural organization in Japan, and today boasts over 6,000 members with chapters in more than 50 countries.